Faculty and Leadership

 Nicole O-Pries

-Nicole O-Pries, LCSW, associate professor in the VCU School of Social Work, is a licensed clinical social worker in Virginia and a certified family trauma practitioner.
+Nicole O-Pries, LCSW, associate professor in teaching in the VCU School of Social Work, is a licensed clinical social worker in Virginia and a certified family trauma practitioner.
 She is a certified practitioner in Trauma-Focused Cognitive Behavioral Therapy and Level 1 Eye Movement Desensitization and Reprocessing Therapy.
 O-Pries brings nearly 20 years of nonprofit experience, much of which has focused on developing effective services for youth and families who have experienced trauma.